-Atorvastatin is the second-most widely used statin drug with 21% of the US market.
-Sold under the brand name Lipitor it was the biggest of the blockbuster drugs of the 21st Century.
-The patent recently expired and the pharmaceutical industry is in the process of rolling out generic forms.
+Atorvastatin is the most widely used statin drug.
+Sold under the brand name Lipitor it was the biggest of the blockbuster drugs of the 21st Century and the single biggest selling pharmacentical (in terms of retail sales) ever.
+The patent has expired and the pharmaceutical industry has made this drug avaolable in a generic form.
+The number of prescriptions in the US every year is over 112 million. making it the most prescribed drug.

 The long-term benefits of atorvastatin have been demonstrated in scientific study after study.
 In one European study, patients who had been given low (10 mg/day) doses of atoravastain were revisited by researchers long after the study was finished.
 Compared to untreated patients, the statin patients had lower death rates from even non-cardiovascular causes.
 These include respiratory problems and other common causes of death which the antiinflammatory effects of atorvastatin may help.